These questions are the most dreaded by job candidates, with good reason.

 That is not a typical response, and it uses terminology that seems to indicate you undersand the process.
 The answers to this question will provide you with very valuable information about how well-paid the job is (salary range, bottom to top, and the midpoint for the range), and where the job fits into their organization (the salary grade for this job and the other grades above and below it).

-Understand that, typically, senior employees are paid above the midpoint of the salary range.
+Understand that, typically, experienced employees are paid above the midpoint of their salary range.
 When employees greatly exceed the midpoint of a salary range (which usually increases every year as the whole salary structure increases), they usually are promoted to a different job which is usually in the next higher pay grade.